Ori-Libhaber/ad-selector/README.md

 * Terminology and structure are inspired by *Alistair Cockburn's* definition of the "Hexagonal architecture" a.k.a "Ports and Adapters Pattern".
   * Ports - Essentially interfaces and other abstractions intended to be implemented by external modules, thus promoting system extensibility without requiring to push code changes to core business logic.
-  * Adaptors - Those are the actual implementations for the so called Ports.
+  * Adaptors - Those are the actual implementations for the so-called Ports.
   * Read more about it [here](https://alistair.cockburn.us/hexagonal-architecture/)

 ## High-Level Class Diagram